bluerogue251/DBSubsetter/README.md

 ## Project Goals

-* High performance: optimized to run as fast as possible and to take full advantage of multi-core machines.
+*High performance*: optimized to take full advantage of parallelism and multi-core machines for fast runtimes.

-* Determinism: identical inputs should yield identical outputs.
+*Deterministic*: identical inputs should yield identical outputs.
 Random subsets are possible, but only if purposely configured.

-* Do one thing well: a tiny codebase with a small and focused set of features.
+*Do one thing well*: a tiny codebase with a highly focused set of features.

 ## Supported Databases